RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/SimplifiedLine.md

 ---
 myst:
   html_meta:
-    "description lang=en": |
+    description lang=en: |
       Simplified line models in Roseau Load Flow - Three-phase unbalanced load flow solver in a Python API by Roseau Technologies.
-    "keywords lang=en": simulation, distribution grid, switch, lines, model
+    keywords lang=en: simulation, distribution grid, switch, lines, model
     # spellchecker:off
-    "description lang=fr": |
+    description lang=fr: |
-      Les modèles de ligne simplifiés dans Roseau Load Flow - Solveur d'écoulement de charge triphasé et déséquilibré dans une API Python par Roseau Technologies.
-    "keywords lang=fr": simulation, réseau, électrique, bus, roseau load flow, lignes, modèle
+      Les modèles de ligne simplifiés dans Roseau Load Flow - Solveur d'écoulement de charge triphasé et déséquilibré dans une API Python par Roseau Technologies. keywords lang=fr: simulation, réseau, électrique, bus, roseau load flow, lignes, modèle
 # spellchecker:on
 ---

 # Simplified line

 If the line is modeled with only series impedance, the model is simplified as there is no coupling with the ground.
 This is a common model of short lines, typically in distribution networks.

 The corresponding diagram is: